nettohadi/reaksi-website/public/docs/en/v1/hooks.md

 # Hooks

-Hooks is a new concept that allows you to compose state and side effects.
-They allow you to reuse stateful logic between components.
+Hooks is a new concept that allows you to use state and side effects without writing a class.

 <Warning>
-    We expect you to have at least a basic <un></un>derstanding of React before going any further.
-We skip a lot of details regarding core concept and everything, so it will be confusing if you don't know React.
+    To avoid confusion, we expect you to have at least a basic understanding of React before going any further.
+We skip a lot of details regarding the core concept in this documentation.
 </Warning>

-Hooks are used inside functional component, and avoid many pitfalls of the "this" keyword relied on by the class components API.
-Instead of accessing properties from the component instance, hooks rely on closures.
+Hooks are only used inside functional components.
+It solves the "this" problem when using class component.
+With hooks, states and side effects are more flexible.
+Also, you can easily reuse and extract code from any component by creating custom hooks.

-We're planning to incorporate all React hooks into Reaksi.
-But it it will take some time before we can do all of them.
-Here are all hooks we created so far :
+We're planning to incorporate more React hooks into Reaksi.
+But, it will take some time before we can do all of them.
+Here are all the hooks that we've created so far :

 <TOC>
     <ul>